-Account – We collect, and associate with your account, information like your name, email address, phone number, payment info, and physical address.
+Account – We collect, and associate with your account, information you give us like your name, email address, phone number, payment info, and physical address.
 Some of our services let you access your accounts and your information with other service providers.

-Services – When you use our Services, we store, process and transmit your files and information related to them (for example, your annotations ).
-If you give us access to your contacts, we'll store those contacts on our servers for you to use.
-This will make it easy for you to do things like sharing your stuff, send emails, and invite others to use the Services.
+Services – When you use our Services, we store, process and transmit your files and information related to them (for example, the annotations you make ).
+If you give us access to your contacts, we'll store those contacts on our servers only for you to use.
+This will make it easy for you to do things like sharing your stuff, and inviting others to use the Services.

-Usage – We collect information from and about the devices you use to access the Services.
+Usage – We collect information from and about the devices you use to access the Services, to aid trouble-shooting and optimisation ofthe Services.
 This includes things like IP addresses, the type of browser and device you use, the web page you visited before coming to our sites, and identifiers associated with your devices.
 Your devices (depending on their settings) may also transmit location information to the Services.

-Other users – Our Services display information like your name and email address to other users in places like your user profile and sharing notifications.
+Other users you share it with – Our Services display information like your name and email address to other users in places like your user profile and sharing notifications.
 Certain features let you make additional information available to other users.

 Law & Order – We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Kami or our users; or (d) protect Kami's property rights.

 Stewardship of your data is critical to us and a responsibility that we embrace.
 We believe that our users' data should receive the same legal protections regardless of whether it's stored on our services or on their home computer's hard drive.
 We'll abide by our principles when receiving, scrutinizing and responding to government requests for our users' data:

 Fight blanket requests,